Xorux Virtual Appliance

 This is about our Xorux Virtual Appliance used by the first generation of our tools: XorMon Original, LPAR2RRD and STOR2RRD

-Use this procedure to upgrade and configure XorMon NG distributed with Xorux Virtual Appliance 7.60+ which is based on Rocky Linux 8.x, you can check this by
+Use this procedure to upgrade and configure XorMon distributed with Xorux Virtual Appliance 7.60+ which is based on Rocky Linux 8.x, you can check this by

 grep "Virtual Appliance version" /var/www/html/index.html| sed -e 's/^.*Virtual Appliance version/Virtual Appliance version/' -e 's/is brought to you by.*//'